RedHatQE/rhui5-automation/scripts/README.md

 useful for a quick installation test that doesn't need a CDS or other nodes, and this method can even be combined with RHUI-in-a-box as described in the previous paragraph.

-To use this feature, deploy RHUI by using the `--local-content` argument of the stack creation script, which will then omit the NFS server from the inventory file and the extra volume for the content, which is normally created and attached either on the RHUA itself or on a separate NFS server).
-Check the README file for the deployment, deploy RHUI by using the `--local-content` argument of the stack creation script, which will then omit the NFS server from the inventory file and the extra volume for the content (either on the RHUA itself or on a separate NFS server).
+To use this feature, create the stack by using the `--local-content` argument of the stack creation script, which will then omit the NFS server from the inventory file and the extra volume for the content, which is normally created and attached either on the RHUA itself or on a separate NFS server.
+Check the [deployment README](../deploy/README.md) file for further information.
-Check the README file for the [deployment README](../deploy/README.md) file for further information on this type of deployment.

 ### How to delete stack